About Me

 Hi, I’m Kate!

-Every day I am so grateful to be able to support and empower others in their own unique recovery process—witnessing their amazing capacities and strengths.
+Every day I am so grateful to be able to support and empower others in their own unique recovery process—witnessing their strengths, capabilities, and inner wisdom.

 Recovering from a decade long eating disorder was one of the hardest but also most rewarding processes I ever went through.
 Knowing firsthand how painful it is to live with an eating disorder and the challenges of recovering from one inspired me to train as a Carolyn Costin Eating Disorder Recovery Coach.